jeanschuchardt/jeanschuchardt/README.md

 ### Hi there 👋
 I'm Jean

+I'm a software engineer

-🔭 I’m currently working with Enterprise Content Management application 🌱 I’m currently learning spring framework.
+- 🔭 I’m currently working with Enterprise Content Management application
+- 🌱 I’m currently learning spring framework.

 <!--
 **jeanschuchardt/jeanschuchardt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.